rafaefarrukh/Math-Summaries/README.md

-<h1> MATH SUMMARY DOCUMENTS </h1>
+<h1> Math Summary Documents </h1>

-This repo contains creative summary documents for all the math courses I have studied at Forman Christian College University (FCCU).
-All of these summaries were made using LaTeX.
+Creative summary documents for Mathematics courses which I studied from Forman Christian College University (FCCU).
+Course Details can be found from FFCU's [course catalog](https://www.fccollege.edu.pk/academic-catalogs-and-handbooks/).

-The courses' details can be found from FCCU's [course catalog](https://www.fccollege.edu.pk/academic-catalogs-and-handbooks/).
-Alternatively, you can use [EmpowerX](https://empowerx.shinyapps.io/EmpowerX/) which is a service I made in R to help FCCU undergraduate students manage their degree.

-This is just a fun project I am doing to revise my math concepts and practice LaTeX.
-If you find any mistakes or have suggestions, do let me know.
+This is just a side project I am doing to revise my courses and practice LaTeX.